GreatSplicing: A Semantically Rich Splicing Dataset: Experiments

 \subsection{Cross-Dataset Splicing Detection}

 This experiment aims to validate whether models trained on GreatSplicing exhibit superior generalization capabilities for splicing detection compared to existing datasets.

-We conducted cross-dataset experiments using CASIA-SP-1320, FantasticReality-SP-3500, DEFACTO-SP-3500, GreatSplicing-SP-1320, and GreatSplicing-SP-3500 as the training sets, and Columbia-SP-180 and NIST16-SP-280 as the test sets.
-The results are presented in Table \ref{Experiment_Cross_Dataset}, with F1-score and IoU as the evaluation metric.
-Some visual results are presented in Figure \ref{figure_experiment_cross_dataset}.
+We conduct cross-dataset experiments using CASIA-SP-1320, FantasticReality-SP-3500, DEFACTO-SP-3500, GreatSplicing-SP-1320, and GreatSplicing-SP-3500 as the training sets, and Columbia-SP-180 and NIST16-SP-280 as the test sets.
+The results are presented in Table \ref{Experiment_Cross_Dataset}, with the F1-score and IoU as the evaluation metrics.
+Selected visual results are presented in Figure \ref{figure_experiment_cross_dataset}.

 The models trained on GreatSplicing exhibit consistently superior performance in cross-dataset splicing detection across almost all scenarios.
-This is attributed to the semantic richness of GreatSplicing in the spliced regions, which enables the network to learn more general splicing traces, reducing the reliance on irrelevant features.
-Besides, the cross-dataset experiment confirms that GreatSplicing achieves a dual benefit, reducing the misidentification rate while simultaneously enhancing the splicing detection rate, without any trade-off between the two.
+This is attributed to the semantic diversity of GreatSplicing in the spliced regions, which enables the detection models to learn more general splicing traces, reducing reliance on irrelevant features.
+Besides, the cross-dataset experiment confirms that GreatSplicing achieves a dual benefit: reducing the misidentification rate while simultaneously enhancing the splicing detection rate, without a trade-off between the two.